-The Rapid Response[TM] Pregnancy Test Cassette is intended for use with human urine specimens only.
+- The Rapid Response[TM] Pregnancy Test Strip is intended for use with human urine specimens only. - Although urine specimens from any time of day can be used, first morning urine specimens are preferable as they contain the highest concentration of hCG. - Turbid specimens should be centrifuged, filtered, or allowed to settle and only the clear supernatant should be used for testing. - Urine specimens must be collected in clean, dry containers.
+Ensure that the volume of specimen collected is sufficient to submerge the dip region of the strip.

-- Although urine specimens from any time of day can be used, first morning urine specimens are preferable as they contain the highest concentration of hCG. - Turbid specimens should be centrifuged, filtered, or allowed to settle and only the clear supernatant should be used for testing. - Collected urine specimens must be put in clean, dry containers. - Perform testing immediately after specimen collection.
+- Collected urine specimens must be put in clean, dry containers. - Perform testing immediately after specimen collection.
 Do not leave specimens at room temperature for prolonged periods.
 Specimens may be stored at 2-8°C (36-46°F) for up to 48 hours.
 For long term storage, specimens should be kept below -20°C (-4°F). - Bring specimens to room temperature prior to testing.
 Frozen specimens must be completely thawed and mixed well prior to testing.
 Avoid repeated freezing and thawing of specimens. - If specimens are to be shipped, pack them in compliance with all applicable regulations for transportation of etiological agents.